amithkoujalgi/website/site/docs/projects/distributed-system.md

 sidebar_position: 3
 ---

-# Stock Market Simulation with Distributed Systems and Observability
+# Distributed Systems and Observability

 This project is centered around the simulation of a stock market environment through the utilization of distributed systems and a message broker for seamless communication among dierent components of the system.
 In this simulation,